alexa-samples/skill-sample-nodejs-demo-store-amazon-pay/README.md

 Launch the demo by saying, 'Alexa, open No Nicks'.
 If you receive an error, proceed to the [troubleshooting section](#troubleshooting).

 ## Troubleshooting

-If you are encountering issues with your skill, double check that you have completed the following:
+If you encounter issues with your skill, confirm the following:

-1. Confirm that your Seller Central account is in good standing by selecting the Production environment and verify there are no errors on your account.
+1. Your Seller Central account is in good standing by selecting the Production environment and verify there are no errors with your account.
-1. Check the correct skill was linked in Sandbox using in Seller Central.
+2. The correct skill Id is linked in Seller Central for both the Sandbox and Production environments.
+In Seller Central, navigate to [Integration > Alexa](https://sellercentral.amazon.com/external-payments/integration/alexa/).
-1. Verify your sandbox test user was created in Seller Central.
+3. Your Amazon Pay sandbox test account is created in Seller Central.
+Instructions [here](https://www.youtube.com/watch?v=m5teEFRZB8A).
-1. Verify Amazon Pay permissions are enabled for your skill under Build > Permissions > Amazon Pay.
+4. Amazon Pay permissions are enabled for your skill in the Alexa Developer Console.
+In the Alexa Developer Console, navigate to your skill then Build > Permissions > Amazon Pay.
-1. Verify the config.js contains the appropriate values for `bucketName`, `sellerId`, and `sandboxCustomerEmailId`.
+5.	[config.js](./lambda/custom/config.js) contains the correct values for `bucketName`, `sellerId`, and `sandboxCustomerEmailId`.
-1. Verify the correct skill Id is used in your Lambda function.
-1. Enable your skill in your Alexa App
+6. Your skill is enabled in your Alexa App.
-1. Consent and give permissions to Amazon Pay in your Alexa App
+7. Consent and permissions to Amazon Pay for your skill is enabled in your Alexa App.
-1. Enable Voice Purchasing in your Alexa App ( with or without the voice code ).
+8. Voice Purchasing is enabled in your Alexa App.

-All other errors and decline handling can be found here: https://developer.amazon.com/docs/amazon-pay/payment-declines-and-processing-errors.html
+Processing errors and decline handling can be found here: https://developer.amazon.com/docs/amazon-pay/payment-declines-and-processing-errors.html

 ## Resources
 * [Amazon Pay Alexa Documentation](https://developer.amazon.com/docs/amazon-pay/amazon-pay-overview.html)